Trisophic-Union/Core-Documents/Constitution/Constitution.md

 #### Parliament

 The Parliament will be composed of 8 members at the maximum chosen by election via the Subject Election Principal.
-The Parliment is the main Legislative body of the Union, and forms in opposition of the executive.
+The Parliament is the main Legislative body of the Union, and forms in opposition of the executive.

 #### Council